Aravinda89/google_image_downloader/README.md

 # google image downloader
-google image downloader

-on Chrome
+This Python script allows you to easily download multiple images from Google Images using their URLs.
+Usage

-go to google images and search the images
+    Open Google Images in Chrome and search for the images you want to download.

-Right Click -> Inspect -> Console
-code.txt - paste this code in Console
+    Right-click on the webpage and select "Inspect" to open the Chrome DevTools.

-This will download a urls.txt file will all the image linkes
+    In the DevTools console, paste the code from code.txt and hit Enter.
+This will generate a urls.txt file with all the image URLs.

-then run
+    Download the dwnld_imgs1.py script and place it in a folder with the urls.txt file.

+    Open a terminal or command prompt and navigate to the folder where the dwnld_imgs1.py script and urls.txt file are located.

+    Run the following command to start downloading the images:

+'''pyhon
    python dwnld_imgs1.py -u urls.txt -o output_dir
+'''

+Replace output_dir with the name of the folder where you want to save the downloaded images.

+Note: You may need to install the requests and tqdm Python packages before running the script.
+You can install them by running the following commands:

+pip install requests
+pip install tqdm

+Disclaimer

+Please note that downloading images from Google Images may violate their terms of service and/or copyright laws.
+Use this script at your own risk.